marcduiker/dapr-docs/daprdocs/content/en/reference/components-reference/supported-bindings/sftp.md

 #### Response

-An HTTP 204 (No Content) and empty body will be returned if successful.
+An HTTP 204 (No Content) and empty body is returned if successful.

 ## Related links